Gilded Age: Metropolitan area politics

 The major metropolitan centers underwent rapid population growth and as a result had many lucrative contracts and jobs to award.
 To take advantage of the new economic opportunity, both parties built so-called "political machines" to manage elections, to reward supporters and to pay off potential opponents.
 Financed by the "spoils system", the winning party distributed most local, state and national government jobs, and many government contracts, to its loyal supporters.

 Large cities became dominated by political machines in which constituents supported a candidate in exchange for anticipated patronage.
 These votes would be repaid with favors back from the government once the appropriate candidate was elected; and very often candidates were selected based on their willingness to play along with the spoils system.
-The largest and most notorious political machine was Tammany Hall in New York City, led by Boss Tweed.
+The largest and most notorious political machine was Tammany Hall in New York City, led by Democrat Boss Tweed.

 Scandals and corruption

 Political corruption was rampant, as business leaders spent significant amounts of money ensuring that government did not regulate the activities of big business—and they more often than not got what they wanted.
 Such corruption was so commonplace that in 1868 the New York state legislature legalized such bribery.
 Historian Howard Zinn argues that the U.S. government was acting exactly as Karl Marx described capitalist states: "pretending neutrality to maintain order, but serving the interests of the rich".
-Historian Mark Wahlgren Summers calls it, "The Era of Good Stealings," noting how machine politicians used "padded expenses, lucrative contracts, outright embezzlements, and illegal bond issues."
+Historian Mark Wahlgren Summers calls it, "The Era of Good Stealings", a play on the Era of Good Feelings, noting how machine politicians used "padded expenses, lucrative contracts, outright embezzlements, and illegal bond issues."
 He concludes: